wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/configure-deploy-direct-routing/includes/3-implement-sip-trunking.md

 The user’s created for each domain would need a single E3 / E5 license assigned to activate the domain.
 Once the domain is activated then the license can be removed from each respective user.

 > [!IMPORTANT]
-> Important: Do not delete these accounts for the duration of your Teams direct routing service.
+> Do not delete these accounts for the duration of your Teams direct routing service.

 ## Office 365 Voice Routing

 Office 365 voice routing is comprised of three configuration items: voice routing policy, PSTN usage, and voice route.

-- **Voice Routing Policy:** This item is granted to users (via the Grant-CsOnlineVoiceRoutingPolicy cmdlet) and dictates what calls the user can make.
+- **Voice Routing Policy**: This item is granted to users (via the Grant-CsOnlineVoiceRoutingPolicy cmdlet) and dictates what calls the user can make.

-- **PSTN Usage:** Global configuration item to map a voice routing policy to a voice route.
+- **PSTN Usage**: Global configuration item to map a voice routing policy to a voice route.
 It serves no other purpose.

-- **Voice Route:** Voice routes, based on a number pattern to match (using regular expressions), route calls to a specified gateway (in the OnlinePstnGatewayList array).
+- **Voice Route**: Voice routes, based on a number pattern to match (using regular expressions), route calls to a specified gateway (in the OnlinePstnGatewayList array).
 There are also priority options to control which routes should be higher priority than others; this is useful for failover configuration.

 ## Customer tenant SBC pairing